FDA authorizes updated COVID vaccines with restrictions on who can get them

 In a statement to Endpoints News last week, a Pfizer spokesperson said the decision was "not related to the safety and efficacy of the vaccine which continues to demonstrate a favorable profile."

-"Parents already face challenges accessing pediatric COVID vaccines.
-Revocation would further limit availability, potentially making it extremely difficult or impossible for families to vaccinate young healthy children," Jayne Hornung, chief clinical officer of health care-focused market partner MMIT, told CBS News in an emailed statement.
+"As we enter respiratory virus season, any barrier to COVID-19 vaccination creates a dangerous vulnerability for children and their families.
+Respiratory illnesses can be especially risky for infants and toddlers, whose airways and lungs are small and still developing," Susan Kressly, president of the AAP, said in a statement.

-Since insurers generally cover only federally recommended vaccines, without the EAU for healthy children, the vaccination would likely be an out-of-pocket copay for the full cost of the vaccine — around $200 — for families who still want their children to get the shot, Hornung explained.
+Since insurers generally cover only federally recommended vaccines, without the EAU for healthy children, the vaccination would likely be an out-of-pocket copay for the full cost of the vaccine — around $200 — for families who still want their children to get the shot, said Jayne Hornung, chief clinical officer of health care-focused market partner MMIT.

 "Notably, certain health systems or insurers like Blue Shield of California and Kaiser Permanente have stated publicly to continue covering COVID-19 vaccines in all age groups, even when federal recommendations have shifted," Hornung said.